syncfusion-content/javascript-docs/js/PivotGrid/NamedSet.md

 documentation: ug
 ---

-#Named Sets
+# Named Sets

 Named sets is a multidimensional expression (MDX) that returns a set of dimension members, which can be created by combining cube data, arithmetic operators, numbers and functions.

-##Client Mode
+## Client Mode

-You can bind the Named Sets in PivotGrid by setting it's unique name in the `filedName` property either in row or column axis and `isNamedSets` boolean property to "true".
+You can bind the Named Sets in PivotGrid by setting it's unique name in the `fieldName` property either in row or column axis and `isNamedSets` boolean property to "true".

 {% highlight js %}